UTRA-ART/line-detection/README.md

 Go to the above directory and press Ctrl + H to show hidden files then open the bash file in an editor of your choice

-The remove the following line from the end of your bash file
+Then remove the following line from the end of your bash file

 /opt/ros/kinetic/lib/python2.7/dist-packages